SpektraSystems/Azure-SQL-Database-Security-Demo/README.md

 ### Task 1: Configure Azure AD Login for your Azure SQL DB

+Azure AD authentication is a mechanism of connecting to Azure SQL Database and SQL Data Warehouse by using identities in Azure AD.
+With Azure AD authentication, you can manage the identities of database users and other Microsoft services in one central location.
+Central ID management provides a single place to manage database users and simplifies permission management.
+Let us enable Azure AD based authentication for your Azure SQL database.

 1. Login into the Azure Portal, open **Resource Group** with suffix **-SQL**, navigate to the SQL Server **contososerv-suffix**.
 1. Under the **Settings** blade, select **Active Directory Admin**.
 Here you can review your username registered as Active Directory Admin.
 Using this you can login to SQL Server using your AAD Credentials itself.

 ![](images/activediradmin.png)

 ### Task 2: Access the Database using SQL Server Management Studio

+In this task, We'll try accessing our **Clinic** database using SQl Server Management Studio with Azure AD Authentication

 2. On start menu, search SQL and select **Microsoft SQL Server Management Studio 18**.
 3. Use the following configurations then click Connect: